PacificBiosciences/hifihla/README.md

 - Latest database version v3.53
 - Bug fixes

+## v0.2.1: 11/15/23
+### Changes
+- Call-contigs hap2 change to optional
+- Improve output determinism
+- Update README
+- Fix validation bugs

+## v0.2.2: 11/17/23
+### Changes
+- Update database to IPD-IMGT/HLA Version: 3.54 (2023-10)

 ## References <a name="references"></a>
-[1]: Barker DJ, Maccari G, Georgiou X, Cooper MA, Flicek P, Robinson J, Marsh SGE. _The IPD-IMGT/HLA Database_.
+Barker DJ, Maccari G, Georgiou X, Cooper MA, Flicek P, Robinson J, Marsh SGE. _The IPD-IMGT/HLA Database_.
 Nucleic Acids Research (2023) 51:D1053-60.

 ## DISCLAIMER
 THIS WEBSITE AND CONTENT AND ALL SITE-RELATED SERVICES, INCLUDING ANY DATA, ARE PROVIDED "AS IS," WITH ALL FAULTS, WITH NO REPRESENTATIONS OR WARRANTIES OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, ANY WARRANTIES OF MERCHANTABILITY, SATISFACTORY QUALITY, NON-INFRINGEMENT OR FITNESS FOR A PARTICULAR PURPOSE.
 YOU ASSUME TOTAL RESPONSIBILITY AND RISK FOR YOUR USE OF THIS SITE, ALL SITE-RELATED SERVICES, AND ANY THIRD PARTY WEBSITES OR APPLICATIONS.
 NO ORAL OR WRITTEN INFORMATION OR ADVICE SHALL CREATE A WARRANTY OF ANY KIND.
 ANY REFERENCES TO SPECIFIC PRODUCTS OR SERVICES ON THE WEBSITES DO NOT CONSTITUTE OR IMPLY A RECOMMENDATION OR ENDORSEMENT BY PACIFIC BIOSCIENCES.